 Doesn’t the insulated test equipment keep me safe?

 Because the probes of test equipment are insulated many electrical workers rely solely on the probe for their safety.
-In the case of testing equipment, the probes must be insulated for the voltage to which they will be applied.
+In the case of test equipment, the probes must be insulated for the voltage to which they will be applied.
 However, this safety practice alone may not be enough to ensure against a shock.
 For instance, are there other exposed energized parts that the worker’s hand could inadvertently contact during the testing?
 Can the worker’s hands slip off the probes and contact energized parts?
-If the answer is yes or maybe rubber insulating gloves would be required to be worn when performing this work.
+If the answer is yes or maybe rubber insulating gloves would be required to be worn when performing this work

 What does OSHA say?

-- Whether the probes are designed so that the employee’s hand can slip off the end of the insulated handle; and
+- Whether the probes are designed so that the employee's hand can slip off the end of the insulated handle;

 - Whether there are other exposed energized parts that the employee's hand might contact during testing.

 If either of these conditions is present, the use of rubber insulating gloves or other electrical protective equipment would be warranted.